j-g-b/j-g-b.github.io/research.md

 ### Talks

+*Incompleteness and the Underground*.
+Paper presented at the meeting of the International Dostoevsky Society, Nagoya, Japan.
+August 28, 2023.

 *The multirank likelihood for semiparametric CCA*.
 Contributed talk at BNP Networking Event, Nicosia, Cyprus.
 April 27, 2022.

 *The multirank likelihood for semiparametric CCA*.
 Invited talk at CFE-CMStatistics, Online.
 December 19th, 2021.